UPSC Result 2025 (Out) - Check UPSC prelims Result PDF, Cutoff

 UPSC results 2025 - Prelims

-The UPSC prelims result will be released on the official website within 15 to 20 days of the examination.
-The UPSC prelims cut off will also be released after the release of the final results.
+The UPSC prelims result is released on the official website.
+The UPSC prelims cut off 2025 will be released after the release of the final results.
 Candidates are advised to check the UPSC prelims result 2025 on time so that they start their future preparations.
 The UPSC result 2025 will be available to check for a duration of 30 days on the website.
 Qualified candidates will be eligible to give the Mains exam.

 UPSC results 2025 - Mains